canvas-medical/documentation/collections/_guides/improve-hcc-coding-accuracy.md

 The ICD-10 code can be added to `DetectedIssue.evidence` attribute.

-Validated coding gaps (`status` = `preliminary`) will appear in the patient summary if the coding gap commands are enabled in your environment (see more below).
+Validated coding gaps (where `DetectedIssue.status` = `preliminary`) will appear in the patient summary if the coding gap commands are enabled in your environment (see more below).

 Checkout our full FHIR DetectedIssue documentation [here](/api/detectedissue).